dimalypai/mil-masters-thesis-chalmers/docs/report/06_OOLang.md

 nothing [Int] ??
 0
 ~~~

+{>> I'm not sure what the above example demonstrates.
+You need to explain the example.
+Supposedly, the result of the above expression is `just 0`. <<}

 As was mentioned above, variables of type `Maybe` can be left uninitialised.
 In this case they will get the value `nothing`.
 This makes sense only with
 `Mutable` and `Ref` variables, since for immutable variables there will be no
 chance to change the value later on:

+{>> Sure it makes sense to have an immutable variable contain the
+value `nothing`.
+It happens all the time in Haskell!
+You need to rephrase the above paragraph. <<}

 ~~~
 def assignmentsMaybe : Pure Unit